Frome: Landmarks

-The older parts of Frome – for example, around Sheppard's Barton and Catherine Hill – are picturesque, containing an outstanding collection of small late-17th- and 18th-century houses.
+The older parts of Frome – for example, around Sheppard's Barton and Catherine Hill – are picturesque, containing an outstanding collection of small late 17th and 18th century houses.
 The Trinity area, which was built in the latter half of the 17th century and first half of the 18th, is a fine (and rare) example of early industrial housing.
 More than 300 houses were built between 1660 and 1756 in an unusual early example of a planned grid pattern.
 Although about half the area was demolished in the 1960s under a Slum Clearance Order, before its historical importance was realised; the remainder was saved and was restored at a cost of £4 million between 1980 and 1984.
 In this area is the elaborate former Selwood Printing Works.
 Stony Street, which leads into Catherine Hill, is a steep, cobbled road climbing out of the town centre.
 In the centre of the town, Cheap Street contains buildings dating to the 16th and 17th centuries and has a stream running down the middle fed by the spring at St John's Church.
 Cheap Street has never been used for vehicular traffic and its layout is based on land plots dating to approximately 1500.
 Despite a fire in 1923 the buildings have remained substantially unchanged since 1830, apart from shop-frontages.

 The bridge in the centre of the town over the River Frome was rebuilt and widened in 1821, at which time a terrace of houses was built along one side of it.
 It is one of only three bridges in England that carry buildings; the others are Pulteney Bridge in Bath and the High Bridge in Lincoln.
 The Tourist Information Centre in Justice Lane is contained within a circular dye-house known to have been in existence by 1813, one of two surviving in the town (the other being in Willow Vale).
 It was restored in 1994.
 In the 1990s and early years of the 21st century, Frome benefited from considerable investment in the restoration of its historic buildings through the English Heritage Heritage Economic Regeneration Scheme and the National Lottery Townscape Heritage Initiative.

 Frome has 370 listed buildings, the greatest number within Somerset, outside of Bath.
 Individual buildings are best examined through Historic England's listings.
 Three of these (including the parish church) are Grade I listed.
 The Blue House, next to the town bridge, is another; it was formerly the Bluecoat School and Almshouses, named after the colour of the school uniforms.
 Built in 1726 at a cost of £1,401 8s 9d, it replaced an almshouse dating from 1461 and rebuilt in 1621.
 The Blue House provided a home for twenty widows and schooling for twenty boys.
 The front of the building is adorned by two statues, of a man and a woman, indicating the building's dual purpose.
-The building's role as a school came to an end in 1921 and it now provides studio and one-bedroom flats for seventeen elderly residents.
+The building's role as a school came to an end in 1921 and it now provides accommodation for seventeen elderly residents.